 C: And a sort of preoccupation?

-M: Yes and working it out, what we call the ‘risk manager’ – the part that’s constantly looking out for risks to make sure that it doesn’t happen again.
+M: Yes and working it out, looking for any signs, however subtle, that something might be wrong – the part of us that’s constantly looking out for risks to make sure that it doesn’t happen again.

 C: And that leads to sitting on the fence about things?